QuantEcon/lecture-python.myst/lectures/markov_asset.md

 One example of this idea is that assets that tend to have good payoffs in bad states of the world might be regarded as more valuable.

-This is because they pay well when the funds are more urgently needed.
+This is because they pay well when funds are more urgently wanted.

 We give examples of how the stochastic discount factor has been modeled below.